-Figure 1: (a) A graph G of size n = 5 (b) A bandwidth representation of G (b) A treedepth representation of G (c).
-Vertices of the same color are indistinguishable.
+Figure 1: (a) A graph G of size n = 6 (b) A bandwidth representation of G (c) A treedepth representation of G. Vertices of the same color are indistinguishable.

-Treedepth is another width parameter than has been studied under various names in the literature.
+Treedepth is another width parameter that has been studied under various names in the literature.
 These names include "vertex ranking number", "ordered chromatic number", and "minimum elimination tree height".
 Given a graph G = (V, E) of size n, a treedepth mapping f of G maps vertices of G to nodes of a rooted tree T with the property that for any edge $(u, v) \in E$, either f(v) is an ancestor of f(u) in T or vice-versa.
-The depth of the mapping f is the height of the tree T. The treedepth of G is the minimum treedepth taken over all mappings.
-Intuitively speaking, treedepth measures how far a graph is to a star tree (a tree of diameter 2).
-Treedepth appears in mathematical applications such as non-repetitive coloring [6]; we refer the reader to [7] for a survey on treedepth.
+The depth of the mapping f is the maximum number of nodes on any path from the root to a leaf of T. The treedepth of G is the minimum treedepth taken over all mappings.
+Intuitively speaking, treedepth measures how far a graph is to a star tree.
+Treedepth appears in mathematical applications such as non-repetitive coloring [6].
+We refer the reader to [7] for a survey on treedepth.
 Figure 1 provides an illustration of bandwidth and treedepth.

-Although related, bandwidth and treedepth are not directly related.
+Although related, bandwidth and treedepth do not bound each other.
 For example, a star tree on n vertices has bandwidth $\Theta(n)$ and treedepth 2.
 On the other hand, a path graph has bandwidth 1 and treedepth $\Theta(\log n)$.
 Generally speaking, bandwidth and treedepth are more restrictive parameters than other width parameters such as treewidth.
 As an example, basic graph families such as stars, outerplanar graphs and series-parallel graphs have constant treewidth but upto logarithmic treedepth.
 In this paper, we assume the underlying graphs have small but not necessarily constant bandwidth/treedepth k such that $k \in o(n)$.

 Throughout the paper, we assume the graphs are simple, undirected and unweighted.
-We assume a word RAM model where size of a word is $\Omega(\log n)$.
+We assume a word RAM model where the size of a word is $\Omega(\log n)$.
 This is a standard assumption that implies a vertex can be distinguished, in constant time, with a label that fits in word of RAM.